 - Chop the strawberries into small cubes, but don't mash or puree them.
 Peel the ginger and slice it.

 - Sterilize the bottles.
-Here is a very clear guide on the subject of sterilizing bottles.
+Here is a very clear guide (the link opens in a new tab) on the subject of sterilizing bottles.

-- Bring the syrup to a boil again then pour it into sterilized and warmed bottles.
+- Bring the syrup to a boil again, then pour it into sterilized and warmed bottles.
 Leave to cool and store in the fridge.
 It will keep for at least 3 months.
-Once you open a bottle, keep it refrigerated and use in about a week.
+Once you open a bottle, keep it refrigerated and use it for about a week.

 How to can strawberry syrup?